str00bs/TA_Adapta/README.md

 # 🚀 Technical Assignment - Adapta
-This repository contains three separate solutions for a technical assignment, with additional resources for convinience.
+This repository contains three separate solutions for a technical assignment, divided by branch.

+## 👋 Welcome!
+I have intentionally "overdone" this assignment with the intent & purpose showing how a more modern framework ([FastAPI](https://fastapi.tiangolo.com/)) can be better fit for the purpose (i.e. services/micro-services) than Django, which may be better suited monolithic applications.
+It should also be mentioned, that it has *significantly* more throughput (higher [RPS](https://www.toucantoco.com/en/glossary/requests-per-second)), and faster response times.

+❗ Please note, each solution has it's own `README.md` file with information specific to that branch and solution.

-## 📋 Notes
+## 📋 Solutions
-The three solutions mentioned are as follows:
-1. Expected solution: solving the assignment using the requested technologies (namely, *Django*)
+1. Expected solution: solving the assignment using the requested technologies (Django)
    - See branch: [feat/django](https://github.com/str00bs/TA_Adapta/tree/feat/django)
    - See URL(s):
       - Service page: [service/](https://adapta.cloud.adapdr.me/)
       - Docs (Swagger): [service/docs](https://adapta.cloud.adapdr.me/)
       - Alt-Docs: (ReDoc): [service/redoc](https://adapta.cloud.adapdr.me/)
       - OpenAPI Specification: [openapi.json](https://adapta.cloud.adapdr.me/openapi.json)
-2. Proposed solution: solving the assignment using alternative technologies
+2. Proposed solution: solving the assignment using alternative technologies (FastAPI)
    - See branch: [feat/fastapi](https://github.com/str00bs/TA_Adapta/tree/feat/fastapi)
    - See URL(s):
       - Service page: [service/](https://adapta2.cloud.adapdr.me/)